redblade7/smtoomuch/README.md

 Included in the "book/v6" subdirectory is the complete book, version 6 (the first by redblade7, 2017) in ODT, PDF, and plain text.

-Included in the "book/others" subdirectory are additional books and sources used in the making of version 6.
+Included in the "book/others" subdirectory are additional books and sources used in the making of version 6, and content which will be used in a future book release.

 Enjoy! -redblade7

-INSTRUCTIONS:

 INSTRUCTIONS: